davidroberts63/GRAND-IQ/Readme.md

 # GRAND-IQ Powershell Module
-A Powershell module for the F5 BIG-IQ REST API interface.
+An **unoffical** Powershell module for the F5 BIG-IQ REST API interface.

 The goal is to provide easy access to any BIG-IQ REST API via the core `Invoke-BIGIQRestRequest` function.
 As well as offer wrappers around the core function to give you familiar access to higher level BIG-IQ functionality such as virtual servers, pools, etc.